vexx32/chocolatey.org/chocolatey/Website/Views/Blog/RemoveSupportForOldTLSProtocols.md

 With TLS 1.0 and 1.1 now responsible for less than 3.3% of traffic to Chocolatey.org and the end-of-life for [Windows Server 2008 (and R2)](https://support.microsoft.com/en-gb/help/4456235/end-of-support-for-windows-server-2008-and-windows-server-2008-r2) on-premises* and [Windows 7](https://support.microsoft.com/en-gb/help/4057281/windows-7-support-ended-on-january-14-2020) occurring on 14 January 2020, support for these older protocols over potential security issues no longer makes sense.

-`*  Customers using Microsoft Azure may qualify for an additional 3 years of Critical and Important security updates at no additional charge - see "[end of support](https://support.microsoft.com/en-gb/help/4456235/end-of-support-for-windows-server-2008-and-windows-server-2008-r2)" for details.
+\*  Customers using Microsoft Azure may qualify for an additional 3 years of Critical and Important security updates at no additional charge - see "[end of support](https://support.microsoft.com/en-gb/help/4456235/end-of-support-for-windows-server-2008-and-windows-server-2008-r2)" for details.

 ### What does this mean for you?

 With modern browsers (such as Firefox, Edge, Chrome etc.) supporting TLS 1.2 for many years now, there should not be anything for you to do when browsing Chocolatey.org.
 Many major websites today have already removed support for these older protocols so if there was an issue with your browser and TLS 1.2 you would know about it by now.

-While your operating system may support TLS 1.2 it’s important to remember that it may have to be enabled.
+While your operating system may support TLS 1.2 it's important to remember that it may have to be enabled.
 If you are working from PowerShell you can find out which protocols your system supports by running this code:

 ```powershell
 [Enum]::GetNames([Net.SecurityProtocolType]) -contains 'Tls12'